alexandremahdhaoui/personal-workstation/README.md

 ### Install Arch Linux

 This script will install Arch Linux on your system.
+It will use standard partitioning to create a 1G EFI part, an 8GB swap, and use the remaining space as your root directory.
+This root partition is fully encrypted using `dm-crypt` and `luks`.

-You'll need to flash the Arch Linux ISO on a USB key and boot on it.
+First, you'll need to flash the Arch Linux ISO on a USB key and boot it.
 Then just run the following command:

 ```shell